 The All-Items CPI annual inflation rate for Nova Scotia was below Canada's in March 2017.
 Since June 2014, Nova Scotia's annual inflation has been below the Canadian average except for three months in 2016: January, September and November.
 While month to month movements in the indices can be different, over time they generally follow the same overall trend.

 Annual inflation for the CPI excluding food and energy was lower for Nova Scotia (+1.2 per cent) than for Canada (+1.7 per cent).

 Bank of Canada's preferred measures of core inflation

-Compared with February 2016, CPI-Common rose 1.3 per, CPI-Median rose 1.9 per cent, and CPI-Trim rose 1.6 per cent in Canada.
-All-items CPI excluding eight of the most volatile components as defined by the Bank of Canada and excluding the effect of changes in indirect taxes (formerly referred to as CPIX) rose 1.7 per cent year over year in February 2017.
-Except for a 0.1 percentage point drop in CPI-Trim in February, all measures of core inflation were unchanged from January.
+Compared with March 2016, CPI-Common rose 1.3 per, CPI-Median rose 1.7 per cent, and CPI-Trim rose 1.4 per cent in Canada.
+All-items CPI excluding eight of the most volatile components as defined by the Bank of Canada and excluding the effect of changes in indirect taxes (formerly referred to as CPIX) rose 1.3 per cent year over year in March 2017.

-The highest annual rates were recorded in Estonia, Belgium, Latvia and Lithuania.
-The lowest rates were registered in Ireland, Romania, Bulgaria and Denmark.
+The highest annual rates were recorded in Latvia, Lithuania and Estonia.
+The lowest rates were registered in Romania, Ireland, and the Netherlands.

-The largest upward impacts to euro area annual inflation came from fuels for transport, vegetables and heating oil, while telecommunication, garments and gas had the biggest downward impacts.
+The largest upward impacts to euro area annual inflation came from fuels for transport, heating oil, and vegetables.
+Telecommunication, package holidays, and garments had the biggest downward impacts.